publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch3A/schI/m__us_usc_t30_s185.md

     The Energy Policy and Conservation Act, referred to in subsec. (s)(3), is [Pub.
 L. 94–163][/us/pl/94/163], Dec.
 22, 1975, [89 Stat.
 871][/us/stat/89/871], as amended.
 Part B of title II of the Act is classified generally to part B (§ 6271 et seq.) of subchapter II of chapter 77 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6201 of Title 42][/us/usc/t42/s6201] and Tables.

     The Export Administration Act of 1979, referred to in subsec. (u), is [Pub.
 L. 96–72][/us/pl/96/72], Sept.
 29, 1979, [93 Stat.
-503][/us/stat/93/503], as amended, which is classified principally to section 2401 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see Short Title note set out under [section 2401 of Title 50][/us/usc/t50/s2401], Appendix, and Tables.
+503][/us/stat/93/503], which was classified principally to section 2401 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 56 (§ 4601 et seq.) of Title 50.
+For complete classification of this Act to the Code, see Tables.

  __Codification__